shivanand1602/yoga_frontend/README.md

 # Spa Yoga Website
-Welcome to the Spa Yoga Website project!
-This is a full-stack web application for a yoga website, featuring frontend development with React.js, and backend development with Node.js and MySQL.
+### Welcome to the SpYoga Website project!
+This is a full-stack web application for a yoga website, featuring frontend development with React.js, and backend development with Node.js, React.js and MySQL.
 The project is hosted on Render, and you can visit the live site at [https://spyogasite.onrender.com/](https://spyogasite.onrender.com/).

 ![image](https://github.com/shivanand1602/yoga_frontend/assets/88983117/39e57995-f7ca-410e-b2cb-993515296dd2)